truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 If you are remote to the system and are installing through an IPMI connection you do not need to save the <kbd>.iso</kbd> file to a USB flash drive.

-If you are physically present with the TrueNAS SCALE system, burn the <file>.iso</file> file to a USB flash drive and use that as the install media.
+If you are physically present with the TrueNAS system, burn the <file>.iso</file> file to a USB flash drive and use that as the install media.

 ### Using IPMI to Install the ISO on a Controller